 Press SET button.
 The speed and mileage unit is set, and then the display moves to the changing of the fuel mileage meter unit.

-5 Changing the fuel mileage meter unit:
+5 Changing of fuel mileage meter unit:

-Press SEL button to select "km/L" or "L/100km".
+1 Press SEL button to select "km/L" or "I/100km"